Skip to content

 BD Combo Recordable Disc Drive $5.00 per drive

-In addition and notwithstanding participating in pools, such as that proposed by Panasonic, Philips and Sony, companies typically offer the option to directly license their intellectual property.
+In addition and notwithstanding participating in pools, such as One-Blue and PREMIER BD, companies typically offer the option to directly license their intellectual property.
 By way of example, Philips and Sony offer various programs to manufacturers who wish to license their essential BD patents (see tables).

 Philips Electronics Essential BD Patent Royalties